Guest post by Traci Matt

 Back in the day, that was quite a chore of gathering up photos and hard copies of each page and carting them to the printer!
 Thankfully she persevered each year and we ended up with a priceless record of our time together.

-Last year I published Let’s Go!
+I’ve published Let’s Go!
 Field Trips for Teachers, Homeschoolers and Active Families, a generic compilation of tips organized by field trip category, based on our experiences.

 It is intended to be a guide for learning activities in any locale, but I thought our Kansas City homeschooling friends might be interested in some of our very favorite spots to visit.